Bobby Jones (basketball, born 1951): Player profile

 Although he had the skills to be a starter, Jones often came off the bench.
 This was good for him as it allowed him to scout the opposition and conserve energy for late-game situations.
 It also helped his physical condition, as he was taking medication for his epilepsy at the time.
 It was only in his first three seasons in the league that he averaged more than 30 minutes per game, while he averaged 25 minutes per game with the 76ers.

 Jones has been lauded for his selfless mentality and the intense effort he gave in games.
 "If I was going to ask a youngster to model after someone, I would pick Bobby Jones." said longtime 76ers teammate Julius Erving, "He's a player who's totally selfless, who runs like a deer, jumps like a gazelle, plays with his head and heart each night, and then walks away from the court as if nothing happened."
 Opponents called him "one of the toughest to play against".
 He was a part of 595 wins throughout his career from the ABA to the NBA, almost twice the number of games he lost.

 Jones was always honest and polite with referees.
 He would admit to referees if he was the one who sent the ball out of bounds or if he had fouled a player, even if it didn't help the team in the moment.
 Larry Brown, Jones's coach with the Denver Nuggets, remarked, "Watching Bobby Jones on the basketball court is like watching an honest man in a liars’ poker game."
 As a result, referees would respect him and more calls would go their way.
 Referee Joey Crawford said that Jones "was the most polite player" he ever dealt with.
 In his Naismith Hall of Fame speech, he gave credit to the referees.

 In his entire career, Jones was never called for a technical foul.
-He was aggressive when he needed to foul, but he never did it to be seen as dirty.
+He was aggressive when he needed to foul, but did so without being seen as dirty.